MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-modelsscratch.markdown

   <img src="/assets/images/modelsfromscratch/attn_support_hist_all.png" style="width:60%;" />
 </div>

 ## Normalized Attention Support vs Sequence Length

+Normalized support depends on the sequence length.
+For example, an overall mean of 16% normalized support corresponds to just 1.6 tokens at sequence length 10, but 16 tokens at sequence length 100.

+To better understand this, we visualize how **normalized attention support varies with sequence length**:

 <div style="text-align: center;">
   <img src="/assets/images/modelsfromscratch/attn_support_vs_seq_len.png" style="width:60%;" />
 </div>

+You again see how the support is a little higher for the validation split than train.

+## By Layer / Head

+Finally
 <div style="text-align: center;">
   <img src="/assets/images/modelsfromscratch/attn_support_hist_by_block_head_w_seq_len_filter.png" style="width:60%;" />
 </div>